Eurofiber-CloudInfra/azure-url-monitor/README.md

 - [ ] Can run quickly as cron job
 - [ ] Measurements in nanoseconds
 - [ ] Support of multiple tests in parallel
-- [ ] Results should be stored in the Azure Log Analytics Workspace
+- [ ] Results should be stored in Application Insights using [AppAvailabilityResults](docs/ApplicationInsightsData.md) schema
 - [ ] Can run on a VM and as Docker container
 - [ ] Tests should be defined in Postman
 - [ ] Retrieve certificate expiration date and store this